e-sensing/sits/README.md

 #### Reference paper for sits

-If you use sits on academic works, please cite the following paper:
+If you use `sits`, please cite the following paper:

 -   \[1\] Rolf Simoes, Gilberto Camara, Gilberto Queiroz, Felipe Souza, Pedro R. Andrade, Lorena Santos, Alexandre Carvalho, and Karine